kevin-mitchell/alexa-app/README.md

 ####Lumen

-The truth is I'm not 100% sure if there is an "official" way of adding aliases/facades in Lumen, and I generally don't use custom facades with Lumen, however [http://stackoverflow.com/questions/30399766/where-to-register-facades-service-providers-in-lumen](as mentioned in this stackexchange post), this should work:
+The truth is I'm not 100% sure if there is an "official" way of adding aliases/facades in Lumen, and I generally don't use custom facades with Lumen, however [as mentioned in this stackexchange post](http://stackoverflow.com/questions/30399766/where-to-register-facades-service-providers-in-lumen), this should work:

 First make sure aliases/facades are enabled in your `bootstrap/app.php` file by uncommenting `$app->withFacades();` and then after this add